-In India, women Empowerment is a buzz word in the present day.
-As a country, India is faithful to empower the women.
+In India, women Empowerment is a buzzword in the present day.
+As a country, India is faithful to empower women.
 Though women are considered as “the unrecognized heroine, who works from birth to death”, yet it is terrible that even the unknowing and worthless men had been enjoying supremacy over women, which they don’t earn and must not to have.
 As most of the women lack assets that help contribute well-being and women empowerment in India, economic freedom over entrepreneurial development and self-employment is something that needs attention.
 So, the Government of India has provided them with the women Self-Help Groups (SHGs).

-A Self-Help Group for women is a small volunteer association of pitiable people mostly from the similar socio-economic background.
-The small amount of credit is given to them to make them enterprising; it could be all-men group, all-women group or even a varied group.
+A Self-Help Group is a small volunteer association of pitiable people mostly from the similar socio-economic background.
+The small amount of credit is given to them to make them enterprising; it could be an all-men group, all-women group or even a varied group.
 Although, as per experience, women’s groups usually perform well in all the significant activities of SHGs.

 Basics of Self-Help Groups for Women

-- Poor can save and are bankable and SHG’s as customers bring about more extensive creation of a common fund by donating little funds all the time;
+- Poor can save and are bankable and SHG’s as customers bring about the more extensive creation of a common fund by donating little funds all the time;

 - Participative financial management service is more responsive and effective;